How Turing parasites expand the computational landscape of digital life: Results

 \subsection{Performance in environments of different sizes}

 Our simplest question is how many bits can hosts and parasites guess under specific circumstances.
-Expanding results from \cite{SeoaneSole2018}, figure \ref{fig:pGuess1}a shows $p^n_m$ for hosts.
+Expanding results from \cite{SeoaneSole2018}, Fig.\ \ref{fig:3}a shows $p^n_m$ for hosts.
 These curves delimit average survival conditions: $n$-guessers can survive in $(m, \alpha)$ combinations under their corresponding curve.
 More complex guessers (larger $n$) can survive in a wider range of conditions.
 For parasites, we vary both external environment ($m$) and host complexity ($n \equiv \bar{m}$).
-The volumes subtended by the surfaces in figure \ref{fig:pGuess1}b indicate combinations $(m, n=\bar{m}, \bar{\alpha})$ under which $\bar{n}$-parasites can survive.
+The volumes subtended by the surfaces in Fig.\ \ref{fig:3}b indicate combinations $(m, n=\bar{m}, \bar{\alpha})$ under which $\bar{n}$-parasites can survive.
 This volume is again bigger for more complex (larger $\bar{n}$) parasites.
-Survival regions decrease as host complexity grows (Supporting Figure \ref{fig:SM3}a), hence becoming more complex is a good strategy to diminish the survival chances of parasites.
+Survival regions decrease as host complexity grows (Sup.\ Fig.\ 1a in \cite{SupMat}), hence becoming more complex is a good strategy to diminish the survival chances of parasites.

-Survival surfaces associated to phenotype parasites subtend much larger volumes than those of genotype parasites in figure \ref{fig:pGuess1}.
+Survival surfaces associated to phenotype parasites subtend much larger volumes than those of genotype parasites in Fig.\ \ref{fig:3}.
 Due to the reset mechanism in generating $W^G_E$, its complexity is bounded by that of $\Gamma^G_E$, thus making $W^G_E$ more predictable.
 Here our model differs from real organisms, in which genotypes are seeds that generate much more complex behavior.
 In any case, both $W^G_E$ and $\Gamma^G_E$ are easier to predict than external environments of the same size, which is the crucial advantage of parasitism.